con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 [^95-1]: A 'brahmin' is a member of the bhramin caste, 'Brahmā' refers to the deity known by that name, and '*brahman*' can be understood as ultimate reality.
 Commentators vary in their accounts of how these conventionally 'Hindu' terms relate to Mañjuśrī.
 [^95-2]: Vilāsavajra comments that 'the branches of awakening' (Skt. *vimokṣaṅga*) are the seven branches of awakening and the eight-branched path of noble beings.
 Vimalamitra, perhaps led by the Tibetan rendering the term 'branch' as *lus* ('body'), interprets as meaning 'the body of awakening'—i.e., the body that is achieved on achieving full liberation.
-[^95-3]: The word *śiva* ('quiescence') may also be understood with the meaning 'good' or 'beneficial'; or, although it is not mentioned by commentators, the god who bears the name Śiva.
+[^95-3]: The word *śiva* (translated here as 'quiescence') may also be understood with the meaning 'good' or 'beneficial'; or, although it is not mentioned by commentators, the god who bears the name Śiva.

 *Nirvāṇa*, peacefulness, tranquillity,